 Step 3: Submit Your Order

-Once you have customized your Tesla and decided on the financing options, it’s time to submit your order.
+After customizing your Tesla and deciding on the financing options, it’s time to submit your order.
 You will be required to pay a non-refundable deposit to confirm your order.
 The deposit amount varies depending on the model, but it is typically around $250.

 Step 4: Complete Your Paperwork